ik5/ik5/README.md

   - Ruby
   - Python

-However I am apolyglot and touches many languages when needed.
+However, I am a polyglot and can learn many languages when needed.

 TODO: WIP